 The Admissions Officer’s Perspective

 When admissions readers encounter applications from neurodiverse students, they’re not evaluating the diagnosis—they’re evaluating the story of growth.
-A strong narrative shows a student who has:
+A strong narrative shows a student who has identified challenges honestly, developed strategies and support systems, and translated those lessons into maturity and self-awareness.

 Questions Families Often Ask